Sylvestris Land Management Logo

 Rottal

-Sylvestris represents Rottal in a consortium of organisations delivering this 4-year nature restoration project across three of the Angus Glens.
+Sylvestris represents Rottal and acts as project managers in a consortium of organisations delivering this 4-year nature restoration project across three of the Angus Glens.
 The project contributes to the climate resilience of the glens and reversing the decline of biodiversity.

-The project has been awarded £1.4m to create 35ha of wetland along the South Esk, remeandering of 250m of the March burn, in-river habitat creation, and riparian revegetation.
+The project was awarded £1.4m to create 35ha of wetland along the South Esk, remeandering of 250m of the March burn, in-river habitat creation, and riparian revegetation.

 Sylvestris supported ASR in securing £208k in FIRNS funding to develop a vehicle to channel high-integrity private finance into rainforest restoration, and now manages that project.

-Sylvestris are working with Argyll and the Islands, Coast and Countryside Trust, Palladium and Make+Do studios to deliver this project which runs to March 2025.
+Sylvestris worked with Argyll and the Islands, Coast and Countryside Trust, Palladium and Make+Do studios to deliver this project, which ran to March 2025.

 Woodland Creation for Climate Resilience: